-When Mr P met with Caledonian's representative, he signed the pre-populated documentation that he was given.
 Mr P had no financial expertise.
 He wasn't an experienced or sophisticated investor, nor was he a high net worth individual.
 Mr P was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
-He thought Caledonian was acting in his best interests.

-Mr P signed the pre-completed paperwork in May 2012.
-The new SIPP was set up shortly afterwards and the investments were processed by Options in late July 2012.
-The investments into which Mr P's money went are held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').
+Mr P signed the pre-completed paperwork in April 2013.
+The new SIPP was set up shortly afterwards and the investments will have been processed by Options in or around June or July 2013.
+The investments into which Mr P's money went are held by James Brearley & Sons Ltd ('JBL'), a UK regulated entity.